 Iliya Valchanov, Co-founder of 365 Data Science

 Iliya is the co-founder of 365 Data Science.
-He is the author of our online courses in Mathematics, Statistics, Machine Learning, and Deep Learning.
+He is the author of our online courses in Mathematics, Statistics, Machine Learning in Python, and co-authored the Deep Learning with TensorFlow 2 course.
 Iliya has demonstrated a remarkable affinity for numbers since childhood, winning more than 90 national and international awards and competitions over the years.
 He first started teaching at university while he was helping other students with their statistics and econometrics studies.
 Now, Iliya has authored and instructed 4 online courses (and counting!) and is here to answer our meet-the-team questions.

 Hi Iliya.
 Nice to have you here.
 Let’s start with a quick get-to-know-you challenge.
 What is your 15-second bio?

 Hey.
 I am a Finance graduate with a strong quantitative background who ended up as an entrepreneur at an educational startup focused on data science.